Red Velvet Cupcakes

 Ingredients needed

-• Cake flour – I love using cake flour because it has a lower protein content than regular AP flour which means you get a light and fluffy cupcake in the end.
+• Cake flour – I love using cake flour because it has a lower protein content than regular all purpose flour which means you get a light and fluffy cupcake in the end.
 If you don’t have any you can use AP flour, or make your own cake flour (just know this will affect your results in the end).
 For more recipes that use cake flour, check out my 41 cake flour recipes.

 • Sugar